vandmo/dependency-lock-maven-plugin/README.md

 [![Maven Central](https://img.shields.io/maven-central/v/se.vandmo/dependency-lock-maven-plugin.svg?label=Maven%20Central)](https://search.maven.org/artifact/se.vandmo/dependency-lock-maven-plugin)
 [![Apache License, Version 2.0, January 2004](https://img.shields.io/github/license/apache/maven.svg?label=License)](https://www.apache.org/licenses/LICENSE-2.0)

-> **Warning**
-> This is the development version for the upcoming 1.x release.
-> For the current released version see [the 0.x branch](https://github.com/vandmo/dependency-lock-maven-plugin/tree/0.x)

 Maven only requires you to specify versions of dependencies that you use directly.
 Transitive dependencies aren't visible in the pom.xml and their version is chosen in a seemingly random way.